-Prerequisite: Chemistry 11: Honours/Pre-AP and recommend Mathematics 12 concurrently with a recommended minimum mark of 75%
+Prerequisite: Chemistry 11: Honours/Pre-AP.
+It is recommended that a Mathematics 12 be taken concurrently.

 This course is designed to be the second year of a two-year Advanced Placement program in Chemistry.
-This course, together with Chemistry 11: Honours/Pre-AP will have covered all the theoretical content and practical laboratories covered in BC Chemistry 11, BC Chemistry 12 and first-year College Chemistry.
+This course, together with Chemistry 11: Honours/Pre-AP will have covered all of the theoretical content and practical laboratories covered in BC Chemistry 11, BC Chemistry 12 and first-year College Chemistry.
 Students will have the option to write the AP Chemistry exam in May (approximate fee \$135).
 If a student scores a 4 or 5 on the exam, they have the option to receive credit for a first-year university course.
 All AP courses are academically approved Grade 12 courses for post-secondary admissions.